 This button is so unusual in the fact that it is curved inwards, but the floral rose embossed pattern is 3 dimensional.
 It as a lovely texture.
 The thing that really attracted me to this button is the unusual enamelled finish.
 The colour is a really deep blue/purple, but over the wear and tear of time, the enamel has started to thin and you can see the original brass of the button coming through, which throws a lovely yellow gold throughout the button, particularly on the high points of the flowers.

-The button is from the 1930's and would have been originally used as a statment closure button on high ruffled collar lady's blouse.
+The button is from the late 1800's and would have been originally used as a statement closure button on high ruffled collar lady's blouse.
 I can just picture this in my mind as the antique dealer was giving me the history.
 Can you?
-Now imagine, 90 years later, and it's a statement making pendant hanging around your neck.
+Now imagine, 100+ years later, and it's a statement making pendant hanging around your neck.

 The button has been transformed into the centrepiece of this pendant, with a gentle patterned sterling silver edge.